DanielMartinus/Konfetti/README.md

 ## Contribute

 Do you see any improvements or want to implement a missing feature?
 Contributions are very welcome!
 - Is your contribution relatively small?
-Make your changes, run the code checks, open a PR and make sure the CI is green!
+You can, make your changes, run the code checks, open a PR and make sure the CI is green.
+That's it!
 - Are the changes big and do they make a lot of impact?
 Please open an issue [here](https://github.com/DanielMartinus/Konfetti/issues?q=is%3Aissue) or reach out and let's discuss.

 Take into account that changes and requests can be rejected if they don't align with the **purpose of the library**.
 To not waste any time you can always open an issue [here](https://github.com/DanielMartinus/Konfetti/issues?q=is%3Aissue) to talk before you start making any changes.